TeemuKoivisto/my-react-bootstrap/README.md

 ## TODO

 * Make dropdown list items buttons for triggering onClick-event with enter.
 BUT remember that there's some stupid bug with outlines that causes them to overlap when buttons are next to each other with `position: absolute` in the parent element.
+* Fix Dropdown generics.
 * Use focus trap with eg modals, maybe.
 I don't know.
-Is aria-compatibility that big deal?
+Is aria-compatibility that big of a deal?
 * Invent a color palette.
 * Example form for adding/updating/deleting items.
 * Add local or sessionStorage.
+* Github pages deployment.
+* Manifest JSON customization.
+* Go through the whole AWS deployment pipeline once more...

 ## Git commands